 To see whether you've received any overdelivery credits:

 - Sign in to your AdWords account at https://adwords.google.com

-- Click the gear icon and choose Billing.
+- At the top of the page, click the gear icon and choose Billing.
+Go there now

 - Click Campaign activity.

 - To see activity for a particular month, click Summary in the shaded bar below the desired calendar month.
 Then, click the Campaign activity link in the Description column.